satyampandeygit/Bank-Details/README.md

 ### Hello Reader

-Using Java & Hibernate I wrote the data to table in MySQL.
+Using Java & Hibernate I wrote the data to a table in MySQL.

 I will be using the data to make my project.